 The Kingston Flyer out of Queenstown on a hot summer morning.

-Other than hot concrete Grass has to be the next worse reflector followed by hot sand.
+Next to hot sand, grass has to be the next worse reflector .

-Even on a cool day here, the grass robbed me of sharp detail on this Hawk because the shiny grass makes for a great heat reflector, notice the effects further back in the image, the characteristic blotchy, squiggly, chaotic, mess instead of a smooth out of focus background.
+Even on a cool day here, the grass robbed me of sharp detail on this Hawk.
+Because grass has a shiny surface this makes for a great heat reflector notice the effects further back in the image, the characteristic blotchy, squiggly, chaotic, mess instead of a smooth out of focus background, nothing is sharp in the image.

 Sometimes heat shimmer looks cool but mostly it makes you want to say bad, bad, bad words.